Tuesday, June 28, 2022

 Take us back to Serene in 1927:

 "Unions were once again in disrepute.
-Any individual or organization who said out loud or implied that this wasn’t the best of all possible worlds, was an “anarchist,” Bolshevik,” or worse, wrote Perry Eberhart in piece for the Denver Posse of Westerners. that set the stage of the times.
+Any individual or organization who said out loud or implied that this wasn’t the best of all possible worlds, was an “anarchist,” Bolshevik,” or worse, wrote Perry Eberhart in piece for the Denver Posse of Westerners.
+That set the stage of the times.

 "The death of 20 persons, including five miners, three guards, one bystander, two women and nine children in a tent city just outside of the southern Colorado coal town of Ludlow on April 20, 1914, had won sympathy and recognition for the United Mine Workers.
 Since that time the UMW had become ineffective through inner bickering, inept leadership, apathy amid a timid and abortive strike in 1924," he said.